Maximus4321/reddit-project-kafka/README.md

-Sentiment Analysis Pipeline with Kafka
+Sentiment Analysis Pipeline with Kafka By Maxime APPERT For Data Stream processing at the IPP

 This repository contains a real-time sentiment analysis pipeline that processes Reddit posts, performs sentiment classification using a machine learning model, visualizes the results, and incorporates user feedback to improve the model.